Late Registration Fees

 Student Course Load

 A student normally enrolls in 12 to 15 credits per semester and in one course during the January term.
 A student may take up to a maximum of 17 credits during a semester, as long as the student is in good academic standing.
 There is an additional charge for any credits above 15.
 In exceptional cases a load in excess of 17 credits may be taken only with the prior approval of both your advisor and the registrar.
-You must complete and submit the Credit Overload Form to the Registrar's Office to enroll in more than 17 credits.
+You must complete and submit the Academic Overload Petition to the Registrar's Office to enroll in more than 17 credits.

 Dropping and Withdrawing from Courses